 - tart lemon glaze

 The original recipe comes from Joy of Cooking and has been in print at least since 1962, which is when my copy was printed.
-Auntie Ev–by now you guys know Auntie Ev, right–made them every year.
+My Auntie Ev made them every year.
 She cut them in wee squares, and they were perfect.
 My mother makes them every year too.
 She cuts them in bigger squares which makes them perfect-er.
 And when I make them, I cut them As Needed.
 Plus, I use a bit more salt in mine.

 Here is the recipe, as printed in my venerable copy of Joy: